-About the American Library in Paris Book Award
+Ethan B. Katz, winner of the 2016 American Library in Paris Book Award (Photo by Krystal Kenney)

 The Book Award follows a long tradition of showcasing and celebrating authors at the American Library.
 The Library was created in part as a memorial to a young American poet, Alan Seeger, who wrote the well-known poem “I Have a Rendezvous with Death” not long before he died in action in France in 1916.
 One of the Library’s founding trustees was Edith Wharton.
 Ernest Hemingway and Gertrude Stein, among many other writers of note, contributed reviews to the Library’s literary magazine, Ex Libris.
 Stephen Vincent Benét composed John Brown’s Body at the Library.
 Authors of every generation have worked and spoken at the Library: Ford Madox Ford, Archibald MacLeish, Colette, Henry Miller, André Gide, Anaïs Nin, James Baldwin, Irwin Shaw, James Jones, and Mary McCarthy, to name a few from the past.
 As the Library approaches its centennial, it remains the pre-eminent center in Paris for evening talks by prominent authors, artists, and other public figures.

-As soon as you know you would like to submit a book, please notify Orlene McMahon at email@example.com with the title of the book(s) and the estimated date the Library will receive the book(s).
-All submitted books must be postmarked and mailed to the American Library in Paris no later than 1 May 2018.
+As soon as you know you would like to nominate a book, please notify Alexandra Vangsnes at firstname.lastname@example.org with the title of the book(s) and the estimated date the Library will receive the book(s).
+All nominated books must be postmarked and mailed to the American Library in Paris no later than 1 May 2017.
 Early submissions are encouraged.

 The American Library in Paris Book Award

 Phone number, if needed by shipper: +33 1 53 59 12 60

 If you choose to send books via FedEx, UPS, DHL, or another shipping company, please send an e-mail to firstname.lastname@example.org to provide a tracking number.